wadoon/key/key/RefinityDoc/REFINITY_Documentation.md

 # REFINITY Documentation

 REFINITY is a workbench for modeling and verifying Java-based program transformation rules.
 It is based on KeY and Abstract Execution.
+Here, we describe the user interface of REFINITY, how to specify program transformation rules with pre- and postconditions using the tool, and its file format.
+At the end of the document, you find helpful references / scientific publications (which can also be helpful).

+This documentation is under ongoing development.

+Last update: 2020-08-21.

 ## Getting Started